postmanlabs/labs-docs/src/pages/docs/publishing-your-api/add-templates.md

 ![Templates Published](https://assets.postman.com/postman-docs/templates-published.jpg)

-Your templates will be discoverable from inside the Postman app using __New__ &gt; __Templates__ and [on the web](https://explore.postman.com/templates).
+Your templates will be discoverable from inside Postman using __New__ &gt; __Templates__ and [on the web](https://explore.postman.com/templates).

-Your template listing will show the description and publisher details, plus links to the documentation and the __Run in Postman__ button people can use to import the collection and try the requests in the Postman app.
+Your template listing will show the description and publisher details, plus links to the documentation and the __Run in Postman__ button people can use to import the collection and try the requests in Postman.

 ![API Listing](https://assets.postman.com/postman-docs/api-listing-template.jpg)

-Your profile listing will be available both in the Postman app, and on the web, listing all of your published templates.
+Your profile listing will be available both in Postman, and on the web, listing all of your published templates.

 [![user profile display](https://assets.postman.com/postman-docs/api-network/api-network-user-profile-display.png)](https://assets.postman.com/postman-docs/api-network/api-network-user-profile-display.png)